Could an electric car work for your business?

 So while the idea of using an electric delivery van may have raised eyebrows in the past, the experiences of Paulo, Robin and Carla – and the increasing availability of electric vans on the market – suggest that as well as seeing more and more EVs on the roads, we’re soon going to come across lots of EDVs, or electric delivery vehicles.

-For more information on electric cars, head over to our sister site DrivingElectric...
+For more information on buying your first electric car, head over to our sister site DrivingElectric...